dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ## Register for notifications from the SDK

-The Intune App SDK lets your app control the behavior of certain policies, such as a selective wipe, when they are deployed by the IT admin.
-When an IT admin deploys such a policy, the Intune service sends down a notification to the SDK.
+The Intune App SDK lets your app control the behavior of certain policies, like a selective wipe, when the IT admin deploys them.
+When an IT admin deploys such a policy, the Intune service sends a notification to the SDK.

 Your app must register for notifications from the SDK by creating a **MAMNotificationReceiver** class and registering it with **MAMNotificationReceiverRegistry**.
-This is done by providing the receiver and the type of notification desired in  `App.onCreate`, as the example below illustrates:
+This is done by providing the receiver and the type of notification desired in `App.onCreate`, as this example illustrates:

 ```
 @Override